cds-snc/consultation-references/base-product-roadmap.md

 ### Partnership Creation

-This milestones aims to address the gap program branches face when trying to establish product management teams.
+This milestone aims to address the gap program branches face when trying to establish product management teams.
-While program teams have their own set of responsibilities related to the mandate of the organization, most IT related functions are provided by a corporate branch, meaning that negotations on priorities and technology choices have to be made in collaboration.
+While program teams have their own set of responsibilities related to the mandate of the organization, most IT related functions are provided by a corporate branch, meaning that negotiations on priorities and technology choices have to be made in collaboration.

 Large departments have many competing priorities and it may require a lot of planning ahead of getting access to key talent from an IT branch.